 Our In-Country Partners

 It is important to Vine Trust that we ensure we are supporting work of the communities and organisations at the grassroots of those most in need through the collaboration of local churches and NGOs.
-We work closely alongside two local organisations in Moshi, Tanzania:
+We work closely alongside three local organisations in Tanzania:

 TAWREF, or Tanzania Women’s Research Foundation, is a national organization based in Moshi, Tanzania, which conducts evidence-based interventions informed by research using community driven interventions to transform the lives of marginalized populations particularly children, young people and women.
 Vine Trust supports TAWREF’s work through the construction of individual family homes for vulnerable families and orphans in central Moshi and Moshi rural areas, engaging with UN Sustainable Development Goal No.11.1: access for all to adequate, safe and affordable housing.

 The cost includes in-country transport, food, water, accommodation, entry to visitor attractions and support from UK-based and in-country Vine Trust Staff.
 The cost also includes a contribution towards building materials

 Not included in the cost are any immunisations or anti-malarial tablets required and for Tanzania expeditions, visa entry (currently $50 USD payable on arrival at the airport) and an optional safari with KLM Safaris as detailed below.